Nike's Strategy Analysis

 To bring inspiration and innovation to every athlete in the world, which includes the belief that if you have a body, you are an athlete.

-Where NIKE, Inc. Plays Strategically
+Where Nike Plays Strategically

 NIKE competes globally in the athletic footwear, apparel, and equipment markets, targeting athletes and lifestyle consumers through a mix of direct-to-consumer digital platforms, owned retail, and strategic wholesale partnerships.